2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 • Disconnection between asset backing and actual risk-bearing

 In many tokenization projects, to achieve digital asset management, SPVs (special purpose vehicles), trust funds, or third-party custodians are often established to hold the assets.
 However, if these structural designs have flaws, in the event of bankruptcy or default, the tokens held by investors may not correspond to the actual assets, exacerbating the yield-risk mismatch.
-High-yield products often come at the cost of higher default probabilities and credit risks, and some products in the RWA market may cause investors to underestimate potential credit risks due to opaque marketing or ratings, leading to substantial losses when default events occur.
+High-yield products often come at the cost of higher default probabilities and credit risks, while some products in the RWA market may lead investors to underestimate potential credit risks due to opaque promotion or ratings, resulting in substantial losses when default events occur.

 • Fluctuations in market sentiment and risk premiums

-Traditional financial markets typically have various risk mitigation tools (such as credit default swaps, guarantee mechanisms, etc.) to balance risk and yield, but in many RWA tokenized products, such tools have yet to be fully developed and applied, making the mismatch between yield and risk more pronounced.
-In decentralized trading environments, token prices are more influenced by short-term market sentiment and liquidity fluctuations.
-When market sentiment is optimistic, high-yield assets may be overly sought after, with prices far exceeding their fundamental support; however, once the market cools or unexpected risk events occur, prices can plummet, causing investors to enter at peaks and exit at troughs, further exacerbating risk mismatches.
+Traditional financial markets typically have various risk mitigation tools (such as credit default swaps, guarantee mechanisms, etc.) to balance risk and yield, but in many RWA tokenized products, such tools have not been sufficiently developed and applied, making the mismatch between yield and risk more pronounced.
+In a decentralized trading environment, token prices are more influenced by short-term market sentiment and liquidity fluctuations.
+When market sentiment is optimistic, high-yield assets may be overly pursued, with prices far exceeding their fundamental support; however, once the market cools or unexpected risk events occur, prices can plummet, leading investors to enter at peaks and exit at troughs, further exacerbating risk mismatches.

 3.3 Legal Paradox of Asset Control

-In the process of RWA tokenization, the control of assets forms an inherent paradox between the legal system and the technical framework.
-This paradox mainly manifests in three aspects: the dilemma of rights confirmation, the failure of bankruptcy isolation, and cross-national judicial conflicts, leaving token holders facing a "triple rights suspension" dilemma.
+In the process of RWA tokenization, the control of assets forms an inherent paradox between legal systems and technical frameworks.
+This paradox mainly manifests in three aspects: the dilemma of rights confirmation, the failure of bankruptcy isolation, and cross-border judicial conflicts, leaving token holders facing a "triple rights suspension" dilemma.

 • Dilemma of Rights Confirmation: Blockchain technology provides a decentralized ledger that can ensure the uniqueness and transferability of tokens through cryptographic techniques.
-However, the ownership of real-world assets relies on traditional legal confirmation systems, such as property registration, corporate equity structures, and custody agreements.
-Therefore, the ownership of RWA may produce a disconnect between on-chain registration and off-chain confirmation.
+However, the ownership of real-world assets relies on traditional legal confirmation systems, such as real estate registration, corporate equity structures, and custody agreements.
+Therefore, the ownership of RWA may become fragmented between on-chain registration and off-chain confirmation.

-• Smart Contracts vs. Real-World Law: Although token holders possess ownership certificates on-chain, without corresponding legal recognition, these rights may not withstand claims from third parties.
-For instance, in real estate tokenization projects, even if one holds tokens, if formal property registration has not been completed, token holders may not be recognized as actual asset owners under current laws.
+• Smart Contracts vs. Real-World Law: Although token holders have ownership certificates on-chain, without corresponding legal recognition, these rights may not withstand claims from third parties.
+For instance, in real estate tokenization projects, even if one holds tokens, if formal real estate registration has not been completed, token holders may not be regarded as true asset owners under current laws.

-• Smart Contract Automation vs. Judicial Intervention: In judicial litigation, courts may rule to freeze or redistribute assets, while the automated execution logic of smart contracts may not effectively comply with legal orders, leading to conflicts between the legal system and technical framework.
+• Automated Execution of Smart Contracts vs. Judicial Intervention: In judicial litigation, courts may rule to freeze or redistribute assets, while the automated execution logic of smart contracts may not effectively comply with legal orders, leading to conflicts between legal systems and technical frameworks.
 This means that even if on-chain transactions have been completed, courts may still declare those transactions invalid or revoke them.

-• Failure of Bankruptcy Isolation: Tokenized assets typically require management by an entity (such as an SPV, trust fund, or custodian), and once that entity goes bankrupt, token holders may face:
+• Failure of Bankruptcy Isolation: Tokenized assets typically need to be managed by an entity (such as an SPV, trust fund, or custodian), and once that entity goes bankrupt, token holders may face:

-• Unclear Asset Ownership: In traditional financial systems, securities, trust assets, etc., are usually protected by bankruptcy isolation mechanisms, meaning that even if the managing party goes bankrupt, the assets of holders will not be used to pay off debts.
-However, in the practice of tokenized RWA, if the legal structure of the asset custodian is unclear, token holders may face the risk of their assets being seized by courts or used to pay off debts.
+• Unclear Asset Ownership: In traditional financial systems, securities, trust assets, etc., are usually protected by bankruptcy isolation mechanisms, meaning that even if the managing party goes bankrupt, the assets of holders will not be used to settle debts.
+However, in the practice of tokenized RWA, if the legal structure of the asset custodian is unclear, token holders may face the risk of assets being seized by courts or used to settle debts.

-• Token Rights May Be Viewed as Unsecured Claims: If regulatory agencies or courts determine that tokens are merely "mappings" of assets rather than direct ownership certificates, token holders may not enjoy priority repayment rights in bankruptcy liquidation and may only queue as ordinary creditors for repayment.
+• Token Rights May Be Viewed as Unsecured Claims: If regulators or courts determine that tokens are merely "mappings" of assets rather than direct ownership certificates, token holders may not enjoy priority repayment rights in bankruptcy liquidation and may only queue as ordinary creditors.
 This would severely undermine the credit foundation of RWA assets as financial instruments.

-• Differences in Legal Recognition of Asset Ownership Across Jurisdictions: Some countries' laws consider digital assets as legitimate property protected by property law, while in others, they may only be viewed as contractual rights or note rights, subject to different legal frameworks.
-Therefore, investors may face legal protection issues for their tokenized assets in these countries due to differing legal interpretations.
+• Differences in Legal Recognition of Asset Ownership Across Jurisdictions: Some countries' laws consider digital assets as legitimate property protected by property law, while in others, they may only be regarded as contractual rights or note rights, subject to different legal frameworks.
+Therefore, investors may face legal interpretations that result in their tokenized assets lacking legal protection in these countries.

-Ⅳ Future Projections: Three Major Trends of RWA in 2025
+IV Future Projection: Three Major Trends of RWA in 2025

 4.1 Asset Class Revolution

-1. The Wave of Non-Standard Assets Going On-Chain: As the RWA market continues to expand, private credit and U.S. Treasury bonds are expected to maintain their dominant positions due to their excellent liquidity and credit ratings.
-However, non-standardized assets, particularly real estate in developed regions or rapidly growing economies, will see significant on-chain progress by 2025.
+1. The Trend of Non-Standard Assets Going On-Chain: As the RWA market continues to expand, private credit and U.S. Treasury bonds, due to their excellent liquidity and credit ratings, are expected to continue to dominate.
+However, non-standardized assets, especially real estate in developed regions or rapidly growing economies, will see significant on-chain progress by 2025.

-According to Bitwise's forecast, by the end of 2025, the RWA market size will reach $50 billion.
-Among them, the Security Token Market predicts that tokenized real estate will reach $1.4 trillion, while Roland Berger predicts that real estate will account for nearly one-third of the market share.
-Roland Berger's forecast indicates that real estate is expected to become the largest type of tokenized asset by 2030, accounting for nearly one-third of the market.
+According to Bitwise's predictions, by the end of 2025, the RWA market size will reach $50 billion.
+Among them, the Security Token Market predicts that tokenized real estate will reach $1.4 trillion, and Roland Berger predicts that real estate will account for nearly one-third of the market share.
+Roland Berger's forecast shows that real estate is expected to become the largest tokenized asset type by 2030, accounting for nearly one-third of the market.
 This is mainly due to the maturity of blockchain technology and the increasing demand for RWA, as these traditionally illiquid assets expect to achieve more efficient trading and management.
-(Source: Roland Berger)
+(Source from Roland Berger)

-2. Large-Scale Fusion Innovation of RWAFi: Before the real world formally enters the Web3 era, the development of RWA mainly stems from the demand for liquidity in traditional finance.
+2. Large-Scale Integration Innovation of RWAFi: Before the real world formally enters the Web3 era, the development of RWA mainly stems from the demand for liquidity in traditional finance.
 However, as RWA goes on-chain, this process is not just about asset digitization but also about deep integration with DeFi and other blockchain finance.
-This fusion has given rise to a powerful "RWA + any 'Fi'" model, promoting diversity and depth in financial innovation.
-The combination of real estate tokenization and DeFi is an important direction for RWAFi fusion innovation.
-By tokenizing real estate assets and integrating them with DeFi protocols, the following innovative applications can be achieved:
+This integration has given rise to a powerful "RWA + any 'Fi'" model, promoting diversity and depth in financial innovation.
+The combination of real estate tokenization and DeFi is an important direction for RWAFi integration innovation.
+By putting real estate assets on-chain and integrating them with DeFi protocols, the following innovative applications can be achieved:

-• Mortgage Loans: Using tokenized real estate as collateral to obtain loans from DeFi lending platforms (e.g., using a tokenized apartment as collateral to secure a stablecoin loan).
+• Mortgages: Using tokenized real estate as collateral to obtain loans from DeFi lending platforms (e.g., using a tokenized apartment as collateral to secure a stablecoin loan).

-• Yield Farming: Token holders can deposit RWA tokens into DeFi protocols to earn interest income (e.g., loan repayment income) or protocol rewards (e.g., governance tokens).
-Unlike passive holding, yield farming actively optimizes asset returns.
+• Yield Farming: Token holders can deposit RWA tokens into DeFi protocols to earn interest income (such as loan repayment income) or protocol rewards (such as governance tokens).
+Unlike passive holding, yield farming can actively optimize asset returns.

-• Liquidity Mining: Users can provide liquidity for RWA token trading pairs on decentralized exchanges (DEXs) to earn trading fees and liquidity incentives, with returns proportional to the liquidity provided.
+• Liquidity Mining: Users can provide liquidity for RWA token trading pairs on decentralized exchanges (DEX) to earn trading fees and liquidity incentives, with returns proportional to the liquidity provided.

 Case Study: RealtyX, Plume Network, and Ecosystem Partners

-RealtyX (a real estate tokenization platform) and Plume Network (an L1 public chain built for RWA) are driving the implementation of the RWAfi innovation framework:
+RealtyX (a real estate tokenization platform) and Plume Network (a Layer 1 public chain built for RWA) are driving the implementation of the RWAfi innovation framework:

-• Tokenization: RealtyX tokenizes real estate (e.g., Dubai residential properties) through the Plume blockchain, ensuring compliance and cross-chain interoperability.
+• Tokenization: RealtyX tokenizes real estate (such as Dubai residential properties) through the Plume blockchain, ensuring compliance and cross-chain interoperability.

-• Mortgage Loans: Token holders can use RealtyX tokens as collateral to obtain loans on integrated lending platforms (e.g., Defactor, Mystic Finance) within Plume.
+• Collateralized Loans: Token holders can use RealtyX tokens as collateral to obtain loans on integrated lending platforms (such as Defactor, Mystic Finance) within Plume.

 • Yield Farming: By combining RealtyX's real estate tokens with Pendle's yield tokenization protocol, users can create tradable future rental income tokens to optimize investment returns.

-• Liquidity Mining: RealtyX tokens can be paired with stablecoins to form liquidity pools for trading on DEXs (e.g., Rooster Protocol), with liquidity providers receiving native token incentives from RealtyX and Plume.
+• Liquidity Mining: RealtyX tokens can be paired with stablecoins to form liquidity pools for trading on DEXs (such as Rooster Protocol), where liquidity providers can earn native token incentives from RealtyX and Plume.

 4.2 Technological Paradigm Shift